PALab/place/README.md

 ### Option 2: Install a proper build

-This option build a proper package of all the source code (like you would get from conda) and manually installs it.
+This option builds a proper package of all the source code (like you would get from conda) and manually installs it.
 This method takes much longer, but is better if you are going to be using the build for more than just testing.